 Before we close we want to reiterate a few very important details regarding phytocannabinoids and your four-legged friends.
 When choosing phytocannabinoids for animals, it is imperative that they are CBD from the hemp plant.
 It is possible for CBD to be derived from the marijuana plant, but it will contain trace amounts of THC which can be harmful to dogs and cats.
 For many people, this concern won't be an issue as marijuana is still not legal for purchase.
 However, if you live in a state where the sale of medicinal marijuana is legal, always make sure that the products you purchase for your pets are hemp derived.

-Furthermore, when it comes to our dogs and cats, CBD has virtually zero side effects.
 You can see why so many pet owners are turning to an all natural remedy like CBD rather than harsh conventional medications.

 Phytocannabinoids: The Bottom Line